ywz978020607/docker_nginx_with_manage/README.md

 ## Refer
 [One python file to upload easy version refer(no security design)](https://github.com/Tallguy297/SimpleHTTPServerWithUpload): see the Refer_upload.py and run as `python3 this.py --bind 0.0.0.0 port`
+If you need run django by uwsgi manually, run `uwsgi --ini django1/uwsgi.ini` and `uwsgi --reload uwsgi.pid` to restart